ajkono2/https---github.com-CIS-FA21-final-project-ajkono2/README.md

 partials contains head, header, footer, scripts

-to run portal start sprint1.py and open and terminal in the folder and type "npm i" and then "npm start"
+to run portal start sprint1.py and open a terminal in the folder and type "npm i" and then "npm start"